learn-co-curriculum/java-generic-boundaries/README.md

 ```

 But what if we wanted our `sumIntegerList()` method to be able to add integers
-that are held in any class that can hold integer values, which is any class that
-is a superclass of the `Integer` class?
+that are held in any class that is a superclass of the `Integer` class?

 Let's first examine the `Integer` class hierarchy: